Carl Reiner: Death

-On June 29, 2020, Reiner died from natural causes at his home in Beverly Hills, California at the age of 98.
+On June 29, 2020, Reiner died from natural causes at his home in Beverly Hills, California, at the age of 98.
 According to his nephew George Shapiro, Reiner had been in good spirits all day, and had spent the evening watching television with Mel Brooks; afterward, at around 10:00 pm, he became unsteady and fell while walking with the assistance of his housekeeper.
 He lost consciousness within a few minutes and died shortly thereafter.

-Upon news of his death, fellow comedians and other figures in the entertainment industry gave tributes and remembrance, including Brooks, Woody Allen, Alan Alda, Steve Martin, Jerry Seinfeld, Jason Alexander, Dick Van Dyke, Carol Burnett, George Clooney, Bette Midler, Bernadette Peters, and Sarah Silverman.
-Cheryl Hines and Orlando Jones, two of Reiner's co-stars in Father of the Pride, expressed their condolences on Twitter, Hines stating that he was "not only an amazing comedic gift, but was also an extraordinary human being."
+Upon news of his death, fellow comedians and other figures in the entertainment industry gave tributes and remembrance, including Brooks, Alan Alda, Steve Martin, Jerry Seinfeld, Jason Alexander, Dick Van Dyke, Carol Burnett, George Clooney, Bette Midler, Bernadette Peters, and Sarah Silverman.
+Cheryl Hines and Orlando Jones, two of Reiner's co-stars in Father of the Pride, expressed their condolences on Twitter, Hines stating that he was "not only an amazing comedic gift, but was also an extraordinary human being".
 Jones mentioned his time with Reiner during their work on Father of the Pride and expressed his gratitude for his kindness and lessons.

-Filmography

-Awards and nominations
+Acting credits and accolades

 Over Reiner's long television and film career, he earned numerous awards.
 From his stand-up comedy albums with Mel Brooks to writing on Your Show of Shows, Caesar's Hour, and The Dick Van Dyke Show, he earned 11 Primetime Emmy Awards and one Grammy Award.
 In 1960, he received a star on the Hollywood Walk of Fame, located at 6421 Hollywood Boulevard.
 In 1999, he was inducted into Television Hall of Fame.

 In 2000, he received the Mark Twain Prize for American Humor at the Kennedy Center.
 In 2017, Carl and his son Rob Reiner became the first father-son duo to have their footprints and handprints added to a concrete slab at Grauman's Chinese Theater.